30f0fn/oosd/src/edu/umb/cs681/hw07/race_condition.md

 * save(), which
     * sets "changed" to false
     * writes file to disk.

 The value of the "changed" field is supposed to record whether the in-memory file contents differs from the data written to disk.
 Since writing to disk is expensive, we wish to execute this only when necessary.
-To this end, we wish to define save() so that it satisfies this property:
+So we try to define save() so that it satisfies this property:

 (A) call writeToDisk() only when the value of "changed" is true.